StepanMelnik/MultiThreading_Examples/README.md

 * <a href="https://github.com/StepanMelnik/MultiThreading_Examples#count-down-threads">Count down threads</a> case describes how CountDownLatch and CyclicBarrier solutions work;
 * <a href="https://github.com/StepanMelnik/MultiThreading_Examples#consumer-producer">Consumer-Producer</a> case shows how to organize Consumer-Producer system using FIFO and LIFO queue;
 * <a href="https://github.com/StepanMelnik/MultiThreading_Examples#reentrantlock">ReentrantLock</a> cases show how to work with ReentrantLock, ReentrantReadWriteLock and lock conditions;
-* <a href="https://github.com/StepanMelnik/MultiThreading_Examples#stampedlock">StampedLock</a> cases demonstrate StampedLock features.
+* <a href="https://github.com/StepanMelnik/MultiThreading_Examples#stampedlock">StampedLock</a> cases demonstrate StampedLock features;
 * <a href="https://github.com/StepanMelnik/MultiThreading_Examples#semaphore">Semaphore</a> cases show how Semaphore and Mutex as Semaphore work;
+* <a href="https://github.com/StepanMelnik/MultiThreading_Examples#fork-join">Fork-Join</a> cases demonstrates how RecursiveAction and RecursiveTask work in Fork-Join framework;

-* TODO: add more: fork-join, threadpool, callable future, etc
+* TODO: add more: threadpool, callable future, etc
 _________